 There’s a fun annual Salmon Festival located in Issaquah, WA.
 This event attracts more than 150,000 visitors in two days.
 You can find out more information about this festival here.

-Since you love to cook, I’m guessing you like all things cozy living.
-I created a Facebook group called Creating a Cozy Life with over 11,000 like-minded souls.
+Since you found this smoked salmon chowder recipe, I’m guessing you like all things cozy living.
+I created a Facebook group called Creating a Cozy Life with over 132,000 like-minded souls.

 It’s a group where we share recipes, pictures of things that leave you in awe, and ideas on how to make your life just a little bit more snug.
 Join here to be part of the virtual cozy cabin.